Traffic Challan Lok Adalat: Full Procedure Explained

 Our customers have consistently saved more than 50% on their challan amount through a completely legal and transparent process.

-- Upload your challan on WhatsApp or just fill your details on attached form, and our legal team will prepare your case.
+- Upload your challan on WhatsApp or just fill your details on this online form, and our legal team will prepare your case.

 - We review your challan, RC, and DL to confirm eligibility and ensure everything is accurate.